NBA Rumors: Celtics Could Trade Jaylen Brown, Marcus Smart, And 1st-Round Pick For Draymond Green

-Since the departure of Al Horford in the 2019 NBA free agency, rumors continue to circulate that the Boston Celtics are looking to add a defensive-minded big man who is set to be available on the trade market before the 2020 February NBA trade deadline.
+Since the departure of Al Horford in the 2019 NBA free agency period, rumors continue to circulate that the Boston Celtics are looking to add a defensive-minded big man who is set to be available on the trade market before the February trade deadline.
 The Celtics may have signed Enes Kanter to replace Horford as their starting center, but aside from his current injury, the Turkish big man is a liability on the defensive end of the floor.

 In the past months, the Celtics have already been linked to several defensive-minded big men.
 According to Fadeaway World, one of the most intriguing trade targets for the Celtics is Draymond Green of the Golden State Warriors.